GoInterject/GoInterject.github.io/wGetStarted/L-Dev-CustomerAging.md

 ![](/images/L-Dev-CustAging/23.png)
 <br>

 **Step 3:** It is important to test the stored procedure in the database before testing through the Interject platform.
-The following example code is an SQL statement that can be executed in a new query.
+The following example code is a SQL statement that can be executed in a new query.
 Be sure to change the procedure name to match your own.

 <button class="collapsible">Example Test Script</button>
 <div markdown="1" class="panel">